NatsuFlatWhite/Raycity/README.md

 The Jamsil portal in the COEX Town has been modified to work for the client

-Quest NPC illustration load normally / The NPC dialogue script is displayed <!-- NPC dialogue script is the structure of xml -->
+Quest NPC illustration load normally / The NPC dialogue script is displayed

 Guild System and Zone Battle